 Graduating from college in three years, instead of the typical four, isn’t just a proposition for overachievers.
 Adding a few extra credits here or there over the semesters won’t just help get you out the door faster, it could also help you save on tuition and room and board.

-Americans owe a whopping $1.6 trillion on their student loans.
-But, college isn’t only about dollars, cents, and a final piece of paper.
+Americans owe about $1.77 trillion in federal and private student loans as of 2023.
+But, college isn’t only about dollars and cents and a final piece of paper.

 Here are some key things to consider when deciding whether to graduate from college early and leave your student life behind.